-- brightness (also called limunance) is a measure of how much light is reflected or emitted from an object (screen), it is expressed/measured in "nits" (which is the same as cd/m2)
+- Brightness (also called luminance) is a measure of how much light is reflected or emitted from an object (screen), it is expressed/measured in "nits" (which is the same as cd/m2)

-- illuminance is a measure of light that is emitted from all light sources in a room/location - lamps and/or the sun - so called ambient light.
+- Illuminance is a measure of light emitted from all light sources in a room/location - lamps and/or the sun - called ambient light.
 You see this light when it reflects off an object.
 Illuminance is measured in lux (lx for short or lumen/m2 or lm/m2 for short).

-In short; the measure for the light coming from a screen is called brightness and the measure of how much light there is in a space is called illuminance.
-It makes sense that in order for content on a screen to be visible it has to be brighter than objects around it (which are illuminated by the ambient light).
+In short, brightness is the measure of light coming from a screen, and illuminance is the measure of light in a space.
+So, it makes sense that for content on a screen to be visible, it has to be brighter than the objects around it (which are illuminated by the ambient light).

-The "right" brightness of a screen is the brightness that is enough to make the content of the screen overcome the brightness of its direct surroundings which in its turn depends on the illuminance of the space where the screen is located.
-When the illuminance around the screen varies the maximum illuminance should be considered.
-The brightness should not be too high; a screen that is too bright will be unpleasant to look at, will be unnecessarily expensive and will negatively influence the surrounding lighting when indoors.
+The "correct" brightness of a screen is "enough to make the content of the screen overcome the brightness of its direct surroundings".
+Which, in its turn, depends on the illuminance of the screen's location.
+When the illuminance around the screen varies, the maximum illuminance is considered.
+On the other hand, the brightness should not be too high; a screen that is too bright will be unpleasant to look at, unnecessarily expensive, and negatively influence the surrounding lighting indoors.

-- screens located outdoors should have a higher brightness than screens that are placed indoors.
+- Screens outdoors should have a higher brightness than screens placed indoors.

-- Indoor screens that receive direct sunlight need to be brighter, comparable to outdoor screens.
+- Indoor screens that receive direct sunlight need to be brighter than outdoor screens.

-- When situated directly behind (shopping) windows the reflection of the sun on the window should also be taken into account.
+- When situated directly behind (shopping) windows, account for the sun's reflection on the window.

-- TV screens should not be illuminated by (spot) lights to avoid reflections on the screen which reduce readability.
+- Do not illuminate TV screens by (spot) lights to avoid reflections on the screen, which reduce readability.

-Since brighter screens have a higher purchase price, use more electricity and, depending on the screen technology, need to be replaced more frequently it makes sense to use a screen that has just enough brightness for the specific location where it is used.
-Some professional screens have a light sensor that is used to adjust the brightness to the illuminance of the environment.
-This ensures good visibility at lowest energy use and can be a valuable feature for screens that are placed in locations with variable lighting conditions.
+Since brighter screens have a higher purchase price, use more electricity, and, depending on the screen technology, need to be replaced more frequently, it makes sense to use a screen with just enough brightness for its location.
+In addition, some professional screens have a light sensor allowing them to adjust the brightness to the illuminance of the environment.
+Adaptive brightness ensures good visibility at the lowest energy use and can be valuable for screens in locations with variable lighting conditions.